jess-sys/22Docs/docs/valgrind.rst

 How to use it ?
 ~~~~~~~~~~~~~~~

-To use valgrind to debug your program, you can simply add `valgrind` in front of your program's name and arguments.
+To use Valgrind to debug your program, you can simply add `Valgrind` in front of your program's name and arguments.
 It should look like this

 .. code-block:: console